-To provide cyber security leadership and guidance within an organisation, it is important that the organisation appoints a CISO.
+To provide cyber security leadership and guidance within an organisation (for information technology and operational technology), it is important that the organisation appoints a CISO.

-Control: ISM-0714; Revision: 5; Updated: Oct-20; Applicability: All; Essential Eight: N/A A CISO is appointed to provide cyber security leadership and guidance for their organisation.
+Control: ISM-0714; Revision: 6; Updated: Jun-24; Applicability: All; Essential Eight: N/A

+A CISO is appointed to provide cyber security leadership and guidance for their organisation (covering information technology and operational technology).